 His name is linked to “Vandyke Brown,” a warm brownish-grey whose exact nature is still a matter of debate.
 Many authors and researchers found that he might have mixed in actual dirt!
 Others believe this shade is related to the ancient Cassel Earth pigment.
 That name comes from the former name of the German city of Kassel, where they originally extracted it.
 It was actually an organic material, consisting of young coal.

 Whichever the origin, van Dyck masterfully used this hue to create a transparent, warm color, suitable for glazes.
 Through this color, he managed to create his unique way of reproducing shadows and elevating light points.
 He found a different solution to the same goal of Caravaggio.

 Yves Klein was an artist with a special interest in the meanings within and underlying art.
 He proposed an evolution of art toward immateriality and abstraction, progressively abandoning physical objects.

 In this scope, he was one of the artists who was most dedicated to the theme of color.
 Klein looked for pure pigments, without glues, to preserve their brightness.
 His interest in colors and his use of them was an actual philosophical process, leading him to search for the color’s essence.
 But that was not enough; Klein wanted to really create color.

-The artist developed it with the collaboration of chemical experts and the owner of the famous paint factory Adam (in Montparnasse, Paris).
+The artist developed it in collaboration with chemical experts and the owner of the famous paint factory Adam (in Montparnasse, Paris).
 IKB was never industrially produced.
 It “just” remained the unmistakable central subject of Klein’s oeuvre – both paintings and performances.
-Especially his monochromes in this brilliant ultramarine meant to suggest the infinity of sea and sky.
-Klein himself once said, “Blue has no dimensions, it is beyond dimensions”.
+Especially his monochromes in this brilliant ultramarine are meant to suggest the infinity of sea and sky.
+Klein himself once said, “Blue has no dimensions, it is beyond dimensions.”
 In 1960, Yves Klein trademarked his color, registering a formula for it with the French government.
 That’s a great legacy to the world!